Sociology Department Staff

 Dr Alison Jobe

-I joined the School of Applied Social Sciences in October 2011 as a Teaching Fellow and was appointed as a Lecturer in Applied Social Sciences in April 2012.
+I first joined the School of Applied Social Sciences in October 2011 as a Teaching Fellow and was appointed as a Lecturer in Applied Social Sciences in April 2012.
 Prior to this, I undertook research in the third sector for the National Society for the Prevention of Cruelty to Children (NSPCC).
 My research for the NSPCC focused on discourses around risk and the age of the child, and social care responses to young people.
 I have also worked as a research consultant for other third sector organisations including the International Organization for Migration (IOM) in Geneva and the Medical Foundation for Care of Victims of Torture in the UK.

 - Jobe, A. & Gorin, S. (2013).
 'If kids don't feel safe they don't do anything': young people's views on seeking and receiving help from Children's Social Care Services in England.
 Child & Family Social Work 18(4): 429-438.